gvwilson/thirdbit/_posts/2021/2021-02-20-asteroids-and-dinosaurs.md

 happily grazing on palm fronds and thinking about making little dinosaurs when *wham!* a cubic kilometer of rock hits the planet and that's all she wrote.

 In a small company you can usually tell when something's coming: you may not know *why* the senior management team is spending all their time in the board room with the curtains down so that no one else can see what's on the whiteboard, but you know it's happening.
-But in a large company,
+In a large company,
+though,
 or a distributed one,
 too much is going on and too much is out of your peripheral vision.
 And if you're on the other side of the planet from the point of impact,